-So I’ll admit, I was pretty surprised to hear that the international student body of Vienna was organizing a trip to a local vineyard, its not exactly the sort of placed I’d imagined to find on the edge of Vienna.
-But I didn’t have anything to do and one thing I really enjoy is pretending that I’m not a student, so a trip to a vineyard sounding pretty appeasing to me.
+So I’ll admit, I was pretty surprised to hear that the international student body of Vienna was organizing a trip to a local vineyard, its not exactly the sort of place I’d imagined to find on the edge of Vienna.
+But I didn’t have anything to do and one thing I really enjoy is pretending that I’m not a student, so a trip to a vineyard sounding pretty appealing to me.

 I started the day off outside a train station on the edge of the city.
 It was a pretty small group that I found myself in and I was disappointed to see that not many people had showed up.
-Turned out though that we were at the wrong meeting point and when we arrived we were created by a group of almost 100 students.
+Turned out though that we were at the wrong meeting point and when we arrived we were greeted by a group of almost 100 students.

 The walk then commenced with a stroll through the outskirts of Vienna, past the lovely expensive houses and into a peaceful park which presented us with some stunning views over Austria and the foothills of the Alps.
 This was the first time I’d ever seen a part of Austria that wasn’t in Vienna and the view didn’t disappoint me in the slightest.